 Terms of bail for most defendants involve a refund of any money used to pay for bail if the defendant shows up for their hearing.
 However, if a defendant jumps bail, they may end up forfeiting that money, and it will not be refunded.
 If a defendant has failed to appear for court after making bail arrangements with a bondsman, the bondsman must bring the defendant back to court or else the bail is forfeited and the bondsman must pay.
 The bondsman has 90 days to return the defendant to court before forfeiture proceedings will begin.
 In many cases, the bondsman may ask the court for an additional 60 days to track you down, meaning a bondsman may be on your tail for the next 5 months if you jump bail.

 Call Our Experienced Salt Lake City Criminal Defense Attorneys Today

 The Utah criminal justice system can be complicated and difficult to navigate.
 If you have been taken into custody, whether or not you will be released on bail and the amount of time you’ll spend in jail will depend on a few factors.
+An experienced attorney can help you determine what those factors are and how they may apply to your case.
 Regardless of the circumstances of your case, your rights should be respected as your case moves through the legal system.
 Use the help of an experienced criminal defense attorney from Overson Law, PLLC.
 Call them today at (801) 758-2287.